The goals of

-The goals of treatment for asthma are to minimize symptoms and allow children to participate in normal physical activities with minimum side effects.
+treatment for asthma are to minimize symptoms and allow children to participate in normal physical activities with minimum side effects.
 It is also important to prevent emergency department visits and hospitalizations due to asthma attacks.
-Ideally, this means your child should not experience asthma symptoms more than once or twice per week, asthma symptoms should not wake your child at night more than twice per month, and your child should be able to participate in all play, sports, and physical education activities.
+Ideally, this means a child should not experience asthma symptoms more than once or twice per week, asthma symptoms should not wake a child at night more than twice per month, and a child should be able to participate in all play, sports, and physical education activities.

 Asthma medications come in a variety of forms, including the following:

 Asthma is different in every patient, and symptoms can change over time.
-Your health care provider will determine which asthma medication is best for your child based on the severity and frequency of symptoms and your child's age.
-Children with asthma symptoms that occur only once in a while are given medications only for short periods.
+The child's doctor will determine which asthma medication is best based on the severity and frequency of symptoms and the child's age.
+Children with asthma symptoms that occur only occasionally are given medications only for short periods.
 Children with asthma whose symptoms occur more often may need a controller medication based on the severity and frequency of symptoms and their age.

 Asthma medications are divided into 2 groups: quick-relief medications and controller medications.